ehmicky/log-process-errors/.github/ISSUE_TEMPLATE/bug_report.md

 Thanks for reporting this bug!

+Please [search other issues](issues) to make sure this bug has not already been reported.

-Please fill in the sections below.
+Then fill in the sections below.

 **Describe the bug**